top of page

 I’m so glad you’ve found me and have taken the first step toward beginning your yoga practice and healing yourself from within.

-I am certified with the Yoga Alliance as an E-RYT 200 yoga instructor, and trained as a Yoga Therapist through Breathing Deeply Yoga Therapy.
-I am also actively training and advancing toward my 875-hour C-IAYT certification with the International Association of Yoga Therapists.
+I hold a certification from the Yoga Alliance as an E-RYT 200 yoga instructor and have completed my training and certification in yoga therapy through Breathing Deeply Yoga Therapy (C-BDYT).
+Additionally, I am a certified C-IAYT member of the International Association of Yoga Therapists.

-I began learning yoga right at home in my living room at a time in my life when it was impossible for me to get to a studio.
-Many years later, my mat is still here for me each day.
-My home practice brings me a sense of deep inner peace and strength, even healing my lifelong struggle with anxiety
+I began learning yoga right at home in my living room.
+Many years later, my home practice still brings me a sense of peace, even healing my lifelong struggle with anxiety

-I look forward to getting to know you as you explore your personal practice.
+I eagerly anticipate getting to know you as you explore your personal yoga journey.

 Namaste!